We look forward to welcoming you to our one-day event focusing on The Fascial Foot.

 Terms and Conditions:

-All videos will be recorded and available to watch three weeks after the event.
-In the case of cancellation of this event, all payments will be refunded to the attendees.
+Terms and Conditions: All videos from this event will be recorded and available to watch until 30 May 2021.
+In the case of the cancellation of this event, all payments will be refunded to the attendees.
 Should an attendee wish to cancel, we will not refund but will allow the transfer of the ticket to another name.
 Please email us with the full name and email address of the replacement.
 This exchange can only be offered until one week prior to the event, not thereafter.